Gambia national football team: History

 In August of that same year, the Gambia entered their first qualification for the African Cup of Nations, with the aim of reaching the 1976 finals in Ethiopia.
 They were drawn in a two-legged qualifier against Morocco and lost the first leg 3–0 away on 10 August.
 They lost by the same score in their home leg on 24 August and Morocco advanced 6–0 on aggregate.

 After the qualification campaign for the 1976 finals, The Gambia played their first match against a full European side, losing a home friendly 4–1 to Denmark on 30 January 1977.

-On 12 October 2002, the team got their biggest ever victory in international competition, a 6–0 victory against Lesotho.
+On 13 October 2002, the team got their biggest ever victory in international competition, a 6–0 victory against Lesotho.

 In May 2014, the Gambia was banned from all CAF competitions for two years after deliberately falsifying players' ages.

 The nation's fortunes improved in qualification for the 2019 Africa Cup of Nations.
 Although they failed to qualify, they took it to the final round of games, including drawing twice with African giants Algeria.

 On 13 November, in their first Group D match of 2021 Africa Cup of Nations qualification, Gambia defeated Angola 1–3 in Luanda.
 This was the Scorpions' first away win in an AFCON or FIFA World Cup qualifier ever, at their 40th attempt.
 An impressive campaign saw them qualify for their first ever major tournament that year.
 As the lowest-ranked team in the 2021 Africa Cup of Nations, the Gambia defied the odds by defeating favourites Tunisia in the group stage, finishing unbeaten in 2nd place in the group.
 A further win against Guinea in the Round of 16 saw them reach the quarter-finals at their first attempt, eventually going out to tournament hosts Cameroon.

 Home stadium

-Independence Stadium is a multi-purpose stadium in Bakau, Gambia.
+The Independence Stadium is a multi-purpose stadium in Bakau, Gambia.
 It is currently used mostly for football matches, although it is also used for music concerts, political events, trade fairs and national celebrations.
 The stadium holds 30,000 people.

-Recent schedule and results
+Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.